Give and Take by Adam Grant Book Review

-In Give and Take by Adam Grant the author, a Harvard graduate with a Ph.D. in organizational psychology, lays out his thoroughly researched premise that people differ dramatically from one another in their preferences for reciprocity – that is, in their desired mix of taking and giving.
+In opens in a new windowthe book Give and Take by opens in a new windowAdam Grant the author, a Harvard graduate with a Ph.D. in organizational psychology, lays out his thoroughly researched premise that people differ dramatically from one another in their preferences for reciprocity – that is, in their desired mix of taking and giving.

 Dr. Grant divides people into three general reciprocity categories:

 Takers – Like to get more than they give.
 Will put their interests ahead of others.
 They strategically self-promote, and are sure to get credit for their efforts.

 Givers – Prefer to give more than they get.
 Givers are “other-focused” paying attention to how they can fill the needs of others.
 They seek to add value to the team or the organization when and where it is needed.

 Matchers – See giving and taking as actions that should be fair, balanced, and reciprocated.
 Matchers will seek to help others, with the idea that their help will be matched with a favor at some point in time.

 Of course, we all can, and often do, move in and out of these three reciprocity styles in various situations, but Grant asserts that in our work lives there is an overall style we tend to embody, and we will build a reputation for that style over time – becoming known at work for our giving, taking or matching.

 As an educational psychologist and Wharton professor, Dr. Grant has dedicated over a decade of his life to studying these three reciprocity styles and has found that they have staggering consequences in their application in the workplace.
 He discusses these consequences in-depth, giving examples from the lives and choices of real people from various walks of life.
 The work choices of venture capitalists, entrepreneurs, CEOs, comedy writers, sports agents, athletes, and many other professionals whose reciprocity styles heavily influenced their careers are explored in detail.